gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 had been away.
 There had been a rockslide when the mountain berthed---nobody had been hurt, but it had made kindling out of the shearing shed above the goat pasture.
-A few house beams had cracked or skewed; some crockery had been broken, as has Mamaere Mayeule's favorite dayglass lantern.
+A few house beams had cracked or skewed; some crockery had been broken, as had Mamaere Mayeule's favorite dayglass lantern.

 FIXME: Niquolas